-In Tea Shop for One, a prequel to the first novel in the Love on Belmont series, Claire has opened her own tea shop after an ugly and thankfully short-lived marriage.
+In Claire’s Tea Shop, a prequel to the first novel in the Love on Belmont series, Claire has opened her own tea shop after an ugly and thankfully short-lived marriage.
 The novel that will follow will take you on a journey with Pauline, Claire’s daughter, and Pauline’s love interest, who both have to change careers in their 40s.

-If I’ve done my job as an author right, the characters, plot, and setting will create enthralling stories for you without my needing to resort to gimmicks like explicit content.
-And if I haven’t done my job right, then I need to work on my craft, not learn a bag of new tricks.
+If I’ve done my job as an author right, the characters, plot, and setting will create enthralling stories for you without my needing to resort to explicit content.
+And if I haven’t done my job right, then I need to work on my craft.

 In short, if you see the term “clean” attached to a book, it should only mean that the content is free of anything explicit.
 You should still expect books that entertain, enlighten, inspire, frighten, enrage…In short, clean books should still deliver on your reader expectations.